eclipse-zenoh/zenoh-pico/docs/api.rst

 String Array
 ------------

-Represents an array of non null-terminated string.
+Represents an array of non null-terminated strings.

 Types
 ^^^^^